18F/handbook/pages/hiring-staying-or-changing-jobs/leaving-tts.md

 Annabel Lombard from ({% slack_channel "people-ops" "the PeopleOps team" %}) will set time with you to complete the
-[GSA Pre-exit Clearance Checklist](https://www.gsa.gov/forms-library/pre-exit-clearance-checklist), which links to an optional [GSA Exit Survey](https://forms.gle/uhQdPiriwD7pLiQBA).
+[GSA Pre-Exit Clearance Checklist](https://www.gsa.gov/forms-library/pre-exit-clearance-checklist), which links to an optional [GSA Exit Survey](https://forms.gle/uhQdPiriwD7pLiQBA).

 ### 7. Return your equipment